Teacher Edition Podcast

 Facebook https://www.facebook.com/teachereditionpod

-Every day in the classroom is YOUR day to impact and inspire through God's power and grace working in you.
+Every day in the classroom is your day to impact and inspire through God's power and also through his grace working in you.
 Go do what God has called you to do.

 Sponsored By